MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## "port"

-The "port" SvcParamKey defines the TCP or UDP port that should be used to contact this alternative service.
+The "port" SvcParamKey defines the TCP or UDP port that should be used to reach this alternative endpoint.
-If this key is not present, clients SHALL use the origin server's port number.
+If this key is not present, clients SHALL use the authority address's port number.

 The presentation format of the SvcParamValue is a numeric value between 0 and 65535 inclusive.
 Any other values (e.g. the empty value)